NYUAD-IM/Software-Art-Text/WeeklySchedule.md

         - How does your project continue on themes / topics you have explored in the class?
         - Why did you choose to present the work in the way you did?
 Do you consider the code to be the artwork?
 The output?
 Both?
         - What algorithms are you using and how did they affect your process and output?
-  - **Add** the links to your assignment, source code, and documentation to the [Assignments Spreadsheet](https://docs.google.com/spreadsheets/d/19Zj-k-pxUY0rhpp6yGIoJchRbJk0z5lj2b1iqz1W-Uw/edit?usp=sharing)
+  - **Submit** the links to your assignment, source code, and documentation to Brightspace->Assignments->Assignment 3 Final
   - **Prepare** to present your work in class (10-12 minutes + discussion)

 - Final Assignment Presentations